mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 - Started selling TinyPilot on Amazon
 - Completed a first draft of a new full-length blog article
+- Completed the process of generating install bundles for TinyPilot

 ### Lessons learned